JASFramework/Best-Apps-Websites-and-More/README.md

 [PowerToys](https://github.com/microsoft/PowerToys) - Microsoft PowerToys is a set of utilities for power users to tune and streamline their Windows 10 experience for greater productivity. **Compatible** With Windows.
 ___

+# Text Editors

+*For coders these are useful*

+[Atom](https://atom.io/) - Atom is a free and open-source text and source code editor for macOS, Linux, and Microsoft Windows with support for plug-ins written in JavaScript, and embedded Git Control, developed by GitHub.
+Atom is a desktop application built using web technologies.
+___

 # VPN and Privacy Tools

 *NOTE: I do not trust VPN's I think they sell our data.
 I use them to get around home blockers ha ah ha.*